-Rachel Cook Clutches Her Perky Bosom In Stunning, Close-Up Pool Snap
+Rachel Cook Clutches Her Perky Bosom In Stunning Close-Up Pool Snap

 Model and content creator Rachel Cook rocked Instagram on Wednesday night with another sultry snapshot.
-In the uploaded photo, the Seattle, Washington product ignited her already tempting timeline with a stunning, close-up capture of her upper body as she posed chest-deep in a swimming pool.
+In the uploaded photo, the Seattle, Washington, product ignited her already tempting timeline with a stunning close-up capture of her upper body as she posed chest-deep in a swimming pool.

 Cook teased her 3 million followers by sporting a scanty black top that was covered with contrastingly bright dots or beads.
 The garment differed from the standard fare of swimwear in that it wrapped around her biceps and forearms, but left her midsection and upper bustline bare to the elements.
-A lengthy section of mesh fabric along the garment’s upper edge further enhanced an already eye-catching display of cleavage in the shot.
+A lengthy section of mesh fabric along the garment’s upper edge further enhanced the already eye-catching display of cleavage in the shot.

 Meanwhile, she raised the temperature even more by clutching her perky bosom with both hands as she was photographed.